binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/Galaxy_Archi.png" width="800px">
 </div>

-As you can see, I remove lots of elements to be focused on my code.
+As you can see, I removed lots of elements to focus on my code.
 And I wanted to go back to something compatible with the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle)

-As firebase is evolving each year, in 2016, when I start to use it.
-Firestore wasn't effective and we cannot listen to change on the tree.
-I decided to use the realtime database.
-But in 2018, firestore offer me all I need :
+As firebase evolves each year, in 2016, when I started to use it, Firestore wasn't available and we couldn't listen to change on the tree.
+Back in 2016, I decided to use the realtime database.
+But in 2018, firestore offered me all I need :
-* A database with a higher quota for the storage: 1 GiB
+* A database with a higher quota for the storage: 1 GB
 * A number of simultaneous connection very high 1,000,000
-* The possibility to be notified when a change is done to the tree
+* The possibility to be notified when a change is done to the tree (even if in realtime, we could do that)

-It's more than I really need, so I use it in replacement of realtime database.
+It was more than I really needed, so I used it in replacement of realtime database.

-One of the pain point I got to face this year was to be attentive to the performances!!
-Indeed, I wanted to show on screen a high number of planets.
-Every planet is following an ellipse and I have to calculate for each planet if it's enter in collision with an other planet.
-All those calculations could cost times so I decided to use a Web Worker to do all the stuff of calculation and to notify the app with a new model as soon as the calculations are done.
+One of the pain point I had to face this year was to be attentive to the performances!!
+Indeed, I wanted to show a high number of planets on screen.
+Every planet is following an ellipse and I have to calculate for each planet if it enter in collision with another planet.
+All those calculations could cost times so I decided to use a Web Worker to do all the calculations and to notify the app with a new model as soon as the calculations were done.

 <div style="text-align:center; width:100%;">